mehedirm6244/gosdclock/README.md

 ```

 ## Known Bugs
-- Flickering when hovered (expected behavior due to poor implementation).
+- Flickering when hovered (expected behavior).
 Need X11 and Wayland-specific fixes
-- Font size is set to 0 in font selector when `gosdclock_settings` is run, making scope for accidentally setting the font size to 0.
 - Disappears when fullscreen is activated for any window.
-Requires X11 and wayland-specific fix
+Requires X11 and wayland-specific fixes